 Joseph E. Doninger, PhD —Director of Manufacturing and Technology

-A chemical engineer, Mr. Doninger is the author and co-author of some two dozen technical papers and studies related to graphite composite anodes; carbon-based materials for electrochemical energy storage systems; advanced graphite for Lithium-ion batteries and other related publications.
+A chemical engineer, Dr. Doninger is the author and co-author of some two dozen technical papers and studies related to graphite composite anodes; carbon-based materials for electrochemical energy storage systems; advanced graphite for lithium-ion batteries and other related publications.
 He also is a co-editor of a NATO Science Series book titled New Carbon Based Materials for Electrochemical Energy Storage Systems.

 Jeffrey York—Chairman of the Board

 Mr. York is the Chief Executive Officer of Farm Boy Inc., named one of the best managed companies in Canada in 2011.
 A chartered accountant, Mr. York began his professional career with Ward Mallette, Chartered Accountants, before joining Giant Tiger Stores Limited — a regional retail chain which he grew into a national, billion-dollar company.
 During his 20 years with Giant Tiger, he served as President and Chief Executive Officer of the company for 10 years.
 Mr. York is an active member of the Young Presidents Organization and has been involved in that executive network since 2002.

 As a co-founder and Chairman of the Board of Focus Graphite Inc., Mr. York is a director who has an active role in shaping the company’s business growth and development.
 He graduated from Princeton in 1986 with a degree in Economics and obtained his Chartered Accountant designation in 1989.
 Mr. York is also Chairman of the Board of Grafoid Inc